-

 - Number of standard Young tableaux of a given shape.
 Once we have the incidence matrices of a Bratteli graph, it is easy to compute the number of paths connecting the root vertex to any vertex at a given level.
 Thus, we get the number of standard Young tableaux of each shape from the incidences matrices \(M_n\).
 These numbers are returned by the function

-function below returns all the paths of the Young graph going from the partition"1"
+PathsToVertexfunction below returns all the paths of the Young graph going from the partition"1"to a given vertex.

 - The Plancherel probability measure \(\mu_n\) on the set of integer partitions of \(n\) is given by \[